Emirates Partners With FlySafair To Strengthen Travel Options In South Africa - UrduPoint

 Emirates Partners With FlySafair To Strengthen Travel Options In South Africa

+Emirates airline and FlySafair today announced an interline agreement, opening up connections for customers to selected routes on FlySafair’s network in South Africa

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 15th Nov, 2020) Emirates Airline and FlySafair today announced an interline agreement, opening up connections for customers to selected routes on FlySafair’s network in South Africa.
+Karachi (UrduPoint / Pakistan Point News - 20th November, 2020) Emirates airline and FlySafair today announced an interline agreement, opening up connections for customers to selected routes on FlySafair’s network in South Africa.

 Through the arrangement, Emirates and FlySafair plan to offer the ease of single-ticket travel and through tagging of baggage for travellers transferring from Emirates’ three gateways – Johannesburg, Cape Town, and Durban to FlySafair domestic points in South Africa, such as Port Elizabeth, East London and George.